My Home Page with Links to My Other Book Reviews

 · Get help from others.

-In addition, Deborah Blum claims elsewhere that resilient people share these traits:
+In addition, Deborah Blum claims elsewhere resilient individuals share these traits:

 · Believe and act as if they can make a difference now and in the future.